The CREST Team

 He also works with The CREST Leadership Center as the Dean of the Master in Christian Leadership Program.

-Terry is married to Maureen and they share together a family of four grown children.
+Terry is married to Maureen and together they have a tribe of four grown children.
 He has three daughters-in-law named Kristen and eight amazing grand children.

 John Pritchard graduated from CREST with a Masters of Christian Leadership in 2006, one of the first CREST graduates.
 He has been engaged with CREST since the beginning.
 He was one of the original members of the CREST Board of Directors, and now is the Lead Facilitator for the CREST Diploma program.